haplesshero13/trump-voo/README.md

 We fine tuned BERT on Trump Socials to Buy/Sell S&P 500.
 It did... pretty ok?

+But more importantly, we wanted to find out what it learned.

 ## Methods

 1. Collected historical social media posts (tweets from 2017-2021) from Term 1.